wsgan001/mcs-ds-notes/cs412/Readme.md

   - start with only items <= v (pattern?)
   - remove transactions with high price items only (data?)

 sum(S.price) > 20 is not because you cannot determine beforehand sum of price, it just keeps increasing.
-(Most you can say about this is monotonic !?)
+(Most you can say about this is monotonic with respect to pattern space pruning)

+Key difference between succint and data antimonotonic constraints is that you can do the former before counting, the latter you have to keep evaluating as you figure out if items are frequent enough or not.
+We can enumerate all and only those sets that are guaranteed to satisfy the constraint.

 ## Convertible Constraints